Air Tattoo to Celebrate Airline Heritage

 Published: 10 Jun 2019 updated: 08 Aug 2019

 An evocative joint flypast by the RAF Red Arrows and a specially decorated jumbo jet will mark the centenary of one of the UK's biggest and best loved brands at this summer's Royal International Air Tattoo.

 A British Airways Boeing 747, painted in its iconic British Overseas Airways Corporation (BOAC) livery, will perform a dramatic flypast with the Royal Air Force Aerobatic Team during the seven-and-a-half hour flying programme on Saturday, July 20.

-The retro-style aircraft, which flew between 1952 and 1974, is one of three British Airways Boeing 747s specially painted in vintage designs to mark the airline's 100-year history, the other two featuring the Negus (1974-1980) and Landor (1984-1997) liveries.
+The retro-style livery, which flew between 1952 and 1974, is painted on one of three British Airways Boeing 747s specially painted in vintage designs to mark the airline's 100-year history, the other two featuring the Negus (1974-1980) and Landor (1984-1997) liveries.
 Completing the line-up is an Airbus 319, painted to reflect its British European Airways heritage.

 The Air Tattoo first featured a British Airways aircraft in its flying programme in 1985 when Concorde flew a memorable joint flypast with the Red Arrows.
 Concorde displayed again two years later before appearing regularly at the airshow on charter flights in support of the Air Tattoo's Flying Scholarships for the Disabled charity as well as British Airways' own High Flight charity.

 The early 2000s saw several British Airways 747 and 777 charter flights and, in 2013, a giant A380 performed a showstopping flypast with the Red Arrows to the delight of the large Air Tattoo crowd.
 Two years later, British Airways sent an A318 for static display.